A NEW Community Center FOR NORTHSHORE

 Needs Assessment and Feasibility Study

-The Northshore Parks & Recreation Service Area (NPRSA) is undertaking a year-long study - formally called a needs assessment and feasibility study - to determine potential options for a new community center within the district.
+The Northshore Parks & Recreation Service Area (NPRSA) is undertaking study - formally called a needs assessment and feasibility study - to determine potential options for a new community center within the district.
 A community center could provide a place for youth and visitors of all ages to build community and develop life skills through athletics, academic opportunities, and the arts.
-The study is being conducted by ARC Architects and is expected to be completed in January 2025.
+The study is being conducted by ARC Architects and is expected to be completed in March 2026.

 The study will: